 Board Certification Exam Announcement

-Aerospace Physiology Board Certification Announcement 2017
+Aerospace Physiology Board Certification Announcement 2020

-The Executive Council of the Aerospace Medical Association (AsMA), acting upon recommendations of the Aerospace Physiology Certification Board, grants certification in aerospace physiology.
-Board certification in aerospace physiology was established by the Aerospace Medical Association to encourage the study, improve the practice, and elevate the standards of excellence in aerospace physiology.
+The Executive Council of the Aerospace Medical Association (AsMA), acting upon recommendations of the Aerospace Physiology Certification Board, grants certification in Aerospace Physiology.
+Board certification in Aerospace Physiology was established by the Aerospace Medical Association to encourage the study, improve the practice, and elevate the standards of excellence in Aerospace Physiology.

-The 5-hour exam contains questions covering various areas relevant to aerospace physiology, including but not limited to general human physiology, acceleration physiology, decompression physiology, impact, hypoxia, vibration and noise, operational aspects, space physiology, and spatial orientation.
+The 5-hour exam contains questions covering various areas relevant to Aerospace Physiology, including but not limited to general human physiology, acceleration physiology, decompression physiology, impact, hypoxia, vibration and noise, operational aspects, space physiology, and spatial orientation.

-Applications and letters of reference are due to the Admissions Committee no later than Sunday, 19 February 2017.
+Applications and letters of reference are due to the Admissions Committee no later than Sunday, 1 March 2020.